-In this paper, we extend their analysis of fluid-dust systems to include forms of interaction other than fluid drag, focusing particularly on electrostatic effects.
-This was motivated by earlier work by Wang et. al. demonstrating that the filamentary mode seen in laboratory dusty plasma experiments may be treated as the product of a resonance between dust and ion electrostatic modes mediated by drag and ionization dynamics.\cite{wangIonizationInstabilitiesResonant2001} In Section \ref{sec:instabilities}, we demonstrate that this mode fits within Squire and Hopkins' perturbative framework despite occurring at zero drift velocity and requiring deriving the next-order term in the expansion.
-We further show that the dust-ion-acoustic two-stream instability, involving solely electrostatic interaction, may be similarly modelled, and consider connections to the phenomenon of PT-symmetry breaking.
-In Section \ref{sec:lab}, we compare the growth rates of these two modes with that of the acoustic RDI under the laboratory conditions considered by Wang et. al., finding that they should be relevant in overlapping regimes.
-We also discuss means of producing relevant conditions in the laboratory.
-In Section \ref{sec:astro}, we then present a similar analysis of several strongly and weakly ionized astrophysical environments.
-We find that dust-ion-acoustic two-stream instabilities and acoustic RDIs should generally occur simultaneously at sufficient drift velocity, with the dominant mode dependent on wavelength.
+In this paper, we extend their analysis of fluid-dust systems to include forms of interaction other than fluid drag, focusing particularly on electrostatic effects in a dusty plasma in which the dust particles are charged.
+This was motivated by earlier work by Wang et. al. demonstrating that the filamentary mode seen in laboratory dusty plasma experiments may be treated as the product of a resonance between dust and ion electrostatic modes mediated by drag and ionization dynamics.\cite{wangIonizationInstabilitiesResonant2001} This instability has been attributed to a feedback process, wherein a reduction in dust density in a region corresponds to higher electron density, which in turn increases ionization rate, producing an ion wind which pulls dust away from the region via drag.\cite{wangIonizationInstabilitiesResonant2001,samsonovInstabilitiesDustyPlasma1999}